A good web designer knows there’s much more to building a new website than visuals.

 “Who is doing the SEO work on your website?”

 Optimizing your website is not a throw-in on your project.
 It takes experience and time to do the SEO work on your pages.
-A good web designer has the skills to do the initial compliance, and has an SEO firm they work with for more complex and aggressive projects.
+A good web design agency (like us!) has the skills to do the initial compliance, and has an SEO firm they work with for more complex and aggressive projects.

 Do not overlook this as a line item in the cost of your new website.